Who are the Institutional Holders in Olin Corporation (OLN)?

 Sponsored

-The stock witnessed a -23.48% loss in the last 1 month and extending the period to 3 months gives it a -8.79%, and is -6.70% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.67% over the week and 3.83% over the month.
+The stock witnessed a -9.97% gain in the last 1 month and extending the period to 3 months gives it a -0.31%, and is 10.24% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.13% over the week and 4.11% over the month.

 Olin Corporation (OLN) Analyst Forecasts

+Analyst recommendations provided by FactSet shows that the consensus forecast for Olin Corporation (OLN) is a “Overweight”.
+17 analysts offering their recommendations for the stock have an average rating of 2.20, where 4 rate it as a Hold and 0 think it is a “Overweight”.
+12 of the analysts rate the stock as a “Buy”.
+1 analysts have rated the stock as a Sell or Underperform.

-Olin Corporation is expected to release its quarterly report on 10/26/2022.The EPS is expected to grow by 229.50% this year
+Olin Corporation is expected to release its quarterly report on 01/26/2023.The EPS is expected to grow by 229.50% this year

 Olin Corporation (OLN) Top Institutional Holders